Lauenburg/Lynx/README.md

 ### Stop the Scheduler
 The scheduler can be stopped by pressing `Ctrl + C` or `Ctrl + D` when running in the foreground.
-If the user starts the schedular in the background, the scheduler can be stopped using the stop command.
+If the user starts the scheduler in the background, the scheduler can be stopped using the stop command.
 ```bash
 lynx start --config-file conf/config.yaml --background # run the scheduler in the background
 lynx stop # stop the scheduler